Literal translation: Examples

 The literal translation of the German phrase "Ich habe Hunger" into English is "I have hunger".
 This is not typical phrasing used in English, even though its meaning might be clear enough to be understood.
 A more meaningful (but no longer literal) translation of the phrase would be "I am hungry".

 Literal translations in which individual components within words or compounds are translated to create new lexical items in the target language (a process also known as "loan translation") are called calques.

 The literal translation of the Italian sentence, "So che questo non va bene" is "[I] know that this not [it] goes well", which has English words but Italian grammar, making it difficult to understand.
-A more accurate translation is "I know that this is not good".
+A more accurate translation is "I know that this does not go well".

 Machine translation

 Early machine translations (as of 1962 at least) were notorious for this type of translation, as they simply employed a database of words and their translations.
 Later attempts utilized common phrases, which resulted in better grammatical structure and the capture of idioms, but with many words left in the original language.
 For translating synthetic languages, a morphosyntactic analyzer and synthesizer are required.

-The best systems today use a combination of the above technologies and apply algorithms to correct the "natural" sound of the translation.
-In the end, though, professional translation firms that employ machine translation use it as a tool to create a rough translation that is then tweaked by a human, professional translator.
+Systems today use a combination of the above technologies and apply algorithms to correct the "natural" sound of the translation.
+Professional translation firms that employ machine translation use it as a tool to create a rough translation that is then tweaked by a human, professional translator.

 Douglas Hofstadter gave an example of a failure of machine translation: the English sentence "In their house, everything comes in pairs.
 There's his car and her car, his towels and her towels, and his library and hers." might be translated into French as "Dans leur maison, tout vient en paires.
 Il y a sa voiture et sa voiture, ses serviettes et ses serviettes, sa bibliothèque et les siennes."
 That does not make sense because it does not distinguish between "his" car and "hers".